Hokanosekai/rust-tree/README.md

 This is a simple project to help me learn Rust.
 It's a program that will create a tree of the path you give it.

-This project is based on my repo [Rust Tree](https://github.com/Hokanosekai/rust-tree).

 ## Usage

 ```bash